mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         ------

         name: Name of the tag (emitter, bsdf, shape...)
-        attributes: Additional fileds to add to the opening tag (e.g. name, type...)
+        attributes: Additional fields to add to the opening tag (e.g. name, type...)
         file: File to write to

     .. py:method:: mitsuba.xml.WriteXML.close_element()